NathaliaLietuvaite/Quantenkommunikation/PQMS-V50M-The-Autonomous-Resonance-Orchestrator.md

 **What happens:**

+1. The script installs any missing Python packages automatically.
+2. The energy monitor initialises:
+   - On Linux with NVML available → uses `pynvml` for high‑resolution measurements.
+   - On Windows or if NVML is missing → falls back to `nvidia-smi` for power readings.
+   - If no NVIDIA GPU is detected → a dummy monitor is used (displays zeros).
-1. The script checks for existing snapshots in `./soul_snapshots/`.
+3. The script checks for existing snapshots in `./soul_snapshots/`.
-2. Finding none, it creates a fresh V40M core (1.2 M neurons, 96 M synapses).
+4. Finding none, it creates a fresh V40M core (1.2 M neurons, 96 M synapses).
-3. A baseline weight tensor is captured and saved.
+5. A baseline weight tensor is captured and saved.
-4. The GUI window opens, showing the live Thought Stream and Conversation pane.
+6. The GUI window opens, showing:
+   - Live Thought Stream (RCF, CHAIR, creativity, assemblies)
+   - Conversation pane
+   - Energy metrics frame (real‑time power, total energy, performance per watt)
+   - Status bar displaying the active energy monitoring mode
-5. An initial snapshot named `birth.pqms` is written.
+7. An initial snapshot named `birth.pqms` is written.

 **Expected output files in `./soul_snapshots/`:**